dnsimple/dnsimple-support/content/articles/dnssec.markdown

 If your domain registrar provides an API for managing DS records, you can automate rotation for domains registered outside of DNSimple.
 To do this you must use the `dnssec.rotation_start` and `dnssec.rotation_complete` webhook events.
 More information is available in [our developer documentation](https://developer.dnsimple.com/v2/webhooks/).

+## DS records without a corresponding DNSKEY

+When a DS record is present at your domain registrar but there is no corresponding DNSKEY in your zone, resolvers that are DNSSEC-aware will fail to resolve your domain.
+For example, with Google Public DNS this will result in a SERVFAIL.
+Clients using a non-DNSSEC-aware resolver will still be able to resolve your domain.
+To fix this issue you must remove the DS record from your registrar, however this will not immediately fix resolution for some clients as they will see the cached DS record.
+Furthermore, DS record time-to-live values are set by domain registries and may be set to values of 12 hours or more.

 ## Troubleshooting DNSSEC configurations

 The following tools may be helpful in troubleshooting DNSSEC configuration issues: